AndrewLockett/tidy-data-project/README.md

 #Tidy Data Project
 Coursera 'Getting & Cleaning Data' Project - Tidy Data

-##This repo contains the following:
+##Repo contains the following files:

 - README.md - this file
-- CodeBook.md - more detail on the HAR_tidy.txt data set
+- CodeBook.md - more detail on the processing used to create HAR_tidy.txt data set
 - run_analysis.R - the R script used to create the tidy data set

 ##run_analysis.R script: